OXID-eSales/vat-tbe-services-documentation/configuration.rst

 Ensuring compatibility with payment modules
 -------------------------------------------

-If you use additional payment modules, make sure that your payment modules are compatible with :productname:`OXID eShop eVAT`.
+If you use third-party payment modules, make sure that your payment modules are compatible with :productname:`OXID eShop eVAT`.

-To do this, check if your payment module has a quick purchase feature (Express Ccheckout) (this is the case for :productname:`PayPal`, for example) and turn off the quick purchase feature.
+To do so, it may be enough for you to turn off the quick purchase (express checkout) feature.

+.. todo: Folgendes ergänzen, sobald Zahlungsmodule für eShop 7 verfügbar
     You do :emphasis:`not` need to do anything if you
     * use a payment module without a quick purchase feature, for example :productname:`Unzer Payment for OXID`
     * use the :productname:`OXID eShop eVAT`-compatible payment modules :productname:`PayPal Checkout` or :productname:`Amazon Pay`.

 |background|